G-SHWETA55/Email-System-using-File-Handling/README.md

 4. Run the application: java EmailSystem

 # 🔧 Requirements
--Java JDK 8 or later
+- Java JDK 8 or later
--Any Java IDE (VS Code / IntelliJ / Eclipse) or -Terminal + Text Editor (Notepad++, Sublime, etc.)
+- Any Java IDE (VS Code / IntelliJ / Eclipse) or
+- Terminal + Text Editor (Notepad++, Sublime, etc.)

 # Usage
 1. Launch the application and follow the menu prompts
 2. Choose an option:
    - 📩 Send Email: Compose and send an email to another user
-   - -📮 View Inbox: View emails in your inbox
+   - 📮 View Inbox: View emails in your inbox
     - 📨View Received Emails: View emails received by you
     - 🗑️Delete Email: Delete an email from your inbox
     - 📤Exit: Quit the application